hashicorp/demo-consul-101/k8s/README.md

 $ kubectl get svc
 ```

-Pass the service name to the stub dns script.
+Pass the service name to the stub DNS script in this demo repo.

 ```sh
 $ bin/enable-consul-stub-dns.sh lucky-penguin-consul-dns